sinanuozdemir/quick-start-guide-to-llms/README.md

 #### Part I - Introduction to Large Language Models

 * [`2_semantic_search.ipynb`](notebooks/2_semantic_search.ipynb): An introduction to semantic search using OpenAI and open source models.
+  * I have an updated version [here](https://colab.research.google.com/drive/1h8dmDclOnYsXKlMDYp1uRuW55xbzypUY?usp=sharing) with the updated OpenAI client usage **plus** the use of the latest V3 OpenAI Embedding.
+Spoiler alert, the open-source embedder + a fine-tuned cross encoder beat even the largest OpenAI embedder :)
 * [`3_prompt_engineering.ipynb`](notebooks/3_prompt_engineering.ipynb): A guide to effective prompt engineering for instruction aligned LLMs.

 #### Part II - Getting the Most Out of LLMs